Obstetrical Ultrasound

 Biophysical Profile

-An assessment of fetal well-being involving four discrete biophysical variables: heart rate, breathing, movement, and muscle tone of the fetus.
+An assessment of fetal well-being involves four discrete biophysical variables: amniotic fluid index, breathing, movement, and muscle tone of the fetus.
 The presence or absence of these variables can help determine fetal health and well-being.
 It is usually performed during the second half of pregnancy, in conjunction with an abnormal Non-Stress Test.

 What to Expect During an Obstetrical Ultrasound